Bert Kelly, The Australian Financial Review, December 23, 1977, p. 3.

 But when I started to browse through my pearls of wisdom I was saddened to find that they were dull beyond belief.

-I hoped that Mavis would like to keep my papers to pore over on winter evenings, but she made it clear that she would be far too busy watching TV, making up for the waste years she had been forced to listen to Parliament.
+I hoped that Mavis would like to keep my papers to pore over on winter evenings, but she made it clear that she would be far too busy watching TV, making up for the wasted years when she had been forced to listen to Parliament.

 She was adamant that she didn’t want any of my old rubbish for the mice to nest in.